rsvim/rsvim/README.md

 - A text processing tool that batch processes text contents.
 - A modern project that leverages community works for theme, documentation, development, etc.

+## Get Started

-Please checkout RSVIM's [documentation](https://rsvim.github.io/) for more details!
+Please checkout RSVIM's [Documentation](https://rsvim.github.io/) for more details!

+## Contribution

+Roadmap and high-level design can be found in RSVIM's [RFC](https://github.com/rsvim/rfc), please submit your ideas and feature requests there if they're quite big and involves a lot of effort.

+## Supporting the Project